masak/strangelyconsistent-blog-posts/the-thing-with-nim.markdown

 And that's all that needs to be said about Nim strategy.
 Now we have a way to recognize winnable/unwinnable positions, and a way to make the right move every time in winnable ones.

 But what does this have to do with p4?
-Last I looked p4 wasn't Nim?
+Last I looked p4 wasn't Nim...
 Well, as it happens, Nim is the "base game" for a whole family of games; specifically, the "taking and breaking" games mentioned at the beginning.
 More on that in the next post.